paultopia/experimental-cryogen/resources/templates/md/posts/text-encoding-browser.md

 Basically, a docx file is a zip file with a different extension, and each of the files inside is an XML file encoded in Latin-1 (or the [slightly different windows-1252](https://stackoverflow.com/a/19111140/4386239), but either way, not nice sensible UTF-8, which is why you get a bunch of [mojibake](https://en.wikipedia.org/wiki/Mojibake) whenever you copy text from Word into anything else).
 So this means there are three steps to making it into something useful:

-Step 1: Get the [Zipjs](https://gildas-lormeau.github.io/zip.js/) is a very good zip library (if you didn't know, a docx file is just a zip file with a different extension).
+Step 1: Get the contents unzipped out of the docx format.
+[Zipjs](https://gildas-lormeau.github.io/zip.js/) is a very good zip library that handles this task with no problem, it's as simple as hanging a listener on a file upload form that converts to a blob and then passes to `zip.BlobReader`.

 Step 2: Parse the XML.
 It might be surprising, but it shouldn't be, to learn that the browser is a really good platform for XML parsing.
 Since, after all, parsing XML is [basically the same task](https://softwareengineering.stackexchange.com/questions/93296/relation-and-differences-between-sgml-xml-html-and-xhtml) as parsing HTML.
 It's as straightforward as: